E1leenn/finalchallenge/README.md

 Output for All White feature button <br>

 ![](images/allwhite.png)
+*Screenshot of final output with all white preset*

 Output for All Black feature button <br>

 ![](images/allblack.png)
+*Screenshot of final output with all black preset*

 Output for x pattern feature button<br>

 ![](images/xpattern.png)
+*Screenshot of final output with x pattern preset*

 Output for sequence feature button <br>

 ![](images/sequence.png)
+*Screenshot of final output with sequence preset*

 # Send Button
 When the send button is pressed, it will output the value of the different shades.